Les Fleurs Bleues; Roman

 Soft Cover, Paris: Gallimard - NRF, 1965.
 Good with no dust jacket.

 Book is in the French language.
-Square, tight binding.
+Sound binding.
 Clean but age-darkened pages.
-Wraps are foxed, age-darkened, soiled.
+Wrappers are foxed, age-darkened, soiled.
 Spine creasing.
-273 pp. In this novel, Raymond Queneau (1903-1976) addresses the theme of dreaming versus reality through the characters Duc d'Auge, who roams widely through history, and Cidrolin, a character living in Paris the mid-1960s.
+In this novel, Raymond Queneau (1903-1976) addresses the theme of dreaming versus reality through the characters Duc d'Auge, who roams widely through history, and Cidrolin, a character living in Paris the mid-1960s.
 Which one is dreaming of the other?
 That is the novel's philosophical question.
-7.25" (18.5 cm) tall.
+7.25" (18.5 cm) tall; 273 pages.